truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/RemoteReplicationSCALE.md

 Remote replication can occur between your TrueNAS SCALE system and another TrueNAS system (SCALE or CORE) where you want to use to store your replicated snapshots.

-With the implementation of rootless login and the admin user, setting up replication tasks as an admin user has a few differences than with setting up replication tasks when logged in as root.
+With the implementation of the **Local Administrator** user and role-based permissions, setting up replication tasks as an admin user has a few differences than with setting up replication tasks when logged in as root.
 Setting up remote replication while logged in as the admin user requires selecting **Use Sudo For ZFS Commands**.

-{{< include file="/content/_includes/ReplicationIntroSCALE.md" >}}
+{{< include file="/static/includes/ReplicationIntroSCALE.md" >}}

 Remote replication requires setting up an SSH connection in TrueNAS before creating a remote replication task.